HubRise/website/APPS-TEMPLATE/en/connect-hubrise.md

 ## Disconnect SOLUTION

-You can disconnect SOLUTION from HubRise on the SOLUTION back office.
+1. From the SOLUTION back-office, click on ...
+1. SOLUTION is disconnected from HubRise.

 -- OR --

 To disconnect SOLUTION from HubRise, contact SOLUTION support.

 If you need to temporarily stop [receiving orders from HubRise], you can block the connection between SOLUTION and HubRise instead.
 For more information, see [Block or Disconnect App](/docs/connections#block-or-disconnect).